enclustra-bsp/bsp-altera/documentation/8_Known_Issues.md

 #### Affected hardware:

-This issue was only observed on Mercury+ AA1 module equipped on Mercury ST1 base board.
+This issue was observed on Mercury SA1 and Mercury+ AA1 module equipped on Mercury ST1 base board.

 #### Description